-- B.9.1 The organizer has to prepare a minimum of 3 complete routes. - B.9.2 A single map will be used for the navigation test.
+- B.9.1 The organizer must prepare and submit a minimum of 3 complete routes. - B.9.2 A single map will be used for the navigation test.
 Maps glued together are not permitted.
-Details of the map should include all roads and railways in normal use, large lakes, rivers and creeks, color coded and/or elevation contours, towns and villages, etc. It should also contain certain spot heights and location of high obstacles. - B.9.3 In selecting a course for the navigation event, the competition director should give thought to the type of terrain available to him to ensure that a mixture is within the set route.
+Details of the map should include all roads and railways in normal use, large lakes, rivers and creeks, color coded and/or elevation contours, towns and villages, etc. It should also contain certain spot heights and location of high obstacles. - B.9.3 In selecting a course for the navigation event, the route planner should give thought to the type of terrain available to him to ensure that a mixture is within the set route.
 Routes should not be made easy and should avoid, wherever possible, following motorways or long stretches of river or rail tracks.
-A course that is either predominantly high ground or predominantly flat ground should be avoided whenever possible. - B.9.4 The route planner must consider the following points: - Positions of SP, TPs, FP and SCs must be determined on the ground, using two independent GPS, working on WGS 84. - Each SC being a well-defined feature (if this feature consists of a line, this line should cross the track at an angle of about 90°, but not less than 6 0°) on the map, position of SCs should be measured on the Competition map in the following way: first, measure the total length of the leg; second, for each SC on this leg, measure the distance from the TP origin of the relevant leg. - SP and FP should be at least 2 miles apart from each other and in positions, that Departure- and Arrival-Routes to the relevant airfield can be fixed in a way, that the aircraft don't have to cross the Start line or Finish line on their way from and to the airfield. - All Checkpoints have to be finally established before competition starts. - The Organizer must provide the number of Computers and Printers deemed necessary by the International Chief Judge. - B.9.5 The start and finish points must be clearly marked or defined.
-Departure and arrival charts shall be given to competitors where the start and finish points are defined.
-Turning points and secret checkpoints shall not be located in open fields, widely visible.
+A course that is either predominantly high ground or predominantly flat ground should be avoided whenever possible. - B.9.4 The route planner must consider the following points: - Positions of SP, TPs, FP and SCs must be verified by Google Earth or similar programs, working on WGS 84. - Each SC must be a well-defined feature on the map, position of SCs should be measured on the Competition map in the following way: First, measure the total length of the leg; Second, for each SC on this leg, measure the distance from the TP origin of the relevant leg. - SP and FP should be at least 2 nautical miles apart from each other and positioned to accommodated safe departure and arrival routes to the relevant airfield and so that the aircraft don't have to cross the start line or finish line on their way from and to the airfield. - All Checkpoints have to be finally established before the competition starts. - The organizer must provide the number of computers and printers deemed necessary by the international chief judge. - B.9.5 The start and finish points must be clearly marked or defined.
+Departure and arrival charts shall be given to competitors and indicate the start and finish points.
+Turn points and secret checkpoints shall not be located in open fields, widely visible.
 Positions in bushes, forests or among buildings are preferable.
-Vehicles should be hidden or parked in normal parking places and the general public should be kept away from checkpoints. - B.9.6 A master clock shall be placed outside the flight planning room and will be GPS time. - B.9.7 Photo targets will be made from air photographs, in colour, taken on track but not more than 100 meters left of the centerline in the direction of the line of flight.
-Photos must be taken in direction of flight and slightly to the left, but not more than 45°to the left.
+Vehicles should be hidden or parked in normal parking places and the general public should be kept away from checkpoints. - B.9.6 A master clock shall be placed outside the flight planning room and will be GPS time.

+Photo targets will be taken from the air, in colour, taken on track but not more than 100 metres left of the centreline in the direction of the line of flight.
+Photos must be taken in direction of flight and slightly to the left, but not more than 45° to the left.
 They will be neither too old nor taken in different climatic conditions than those prevailing at the season of the competition.
 They shall be taken with a 50 to 75 mm lens for 24 x 36 mm format at an altitude between 800-1000 feet AGL.
-Canvas targets will be located on the centerline of the track or within 100 meters to the left of the track centerline.
-In the case of canvas targets these are not to be placed in the center of wide-open spaces, but close to woods, hedges and other obstacles.
-The object to be observed will be circled on each photograph.
-However, both photo targets and canvas targets shall be clearly visible to a competitor from not less than 600 meters before passing them at an altitude of 1000 AGL.
-To enable observation of photo and canvas targets, there must be an obstacle free area of at least 45° on either side of the track measured in the vertical plane.
-Canvas targets both along the track and at turning points may be changed at intervals to reduce the effectiveness of any attempt to cheat between competitors of the same nationality.
+To enable observation of photo and canvas targets, there must be an obstacle free area of at least 45° on either side of the track measured in the vertical plane, and the photo targets shall be clearly visible to a competitor from not less than 600 meters before passing them at an altitude of 1000 ft.
+AGL